Academic Language Teaching Ideas for English Language Learners

 The books Academic Conversations and The K-3 Guide to Academic Conversations provide helpful strategies for setting up academic conversations in your classroom.
 The K-3 guide in particular has ideas that include visual posters and hand movements when introducing these conversations to students.
 Both books emphasize having students lead conversions, ask purposeful questions and to elaborate on answers.

 Reaview the Meaning of Academic Vocabulary on Tests and Assignments

 Students, especially ELLs may not know the meaning of academic vocabulary.
 When they come across these words in tests or on assignments some may simply skip over them.
 Sometimes they will be able to complete the assignment but they may also misunderstand the directions.
 Highlight these words when review directions.
 Tell students that they will see terms like Identify, Compare, Describe in different subject areas.
 Bringing these words to students attention helps them to focus on them in the future.

 There are four (or seven depending on how you look at them) types of text structures.
 When students are familiar with the way information is presented in each structure and common key words for each structure they will be able to more easily understand and analyze the information that they read in each category.
 Learning about text structures is an authentic way to use academic language in the context of reading and writing.
 The main text structures are:

 I have a set of posters, graphic organizers, and task cards to help students practice structural patterns.

-The more that a student reads, the more vocabulary they are exposed to.
+Encourage students to read.
+This will expose them to new vocabulary.
 This increases their ability to use context clues and make inferences about new situations.
 These skills make learning abstract words and concepts such as academic language much easier.
 Structured reading instruction is important, but so in independent reading of books that students chose.
-When students choose their own books they are more likely to be engaged and to read more.
+Allow students to choose their independent reading books.
+This will help them to stay engaged in reading.